-- j.
-We DO NOT use a standardized screener (skip to Question 12b) - 12a.
+- 12a.
 Of the total patients screened for social risk factors (Question 11a), please provide the total number of patients that screened positive for any of the following at any point during the calendar year.
-(A patient may experience multiple social risks and should be counted once for each risk factor they screened positive for, regardless of the number of times screened during the year.): - a.
-Food insecurity - b.
-Housing insecurity - c.
-Financial strain - d.
-Lack of transportation/access to public transportation - 12b.
+(A patient may experience multiple social risks and should be counted once for each risk factor they screened positive for, regardless of the number of times screened during the year.)

+- a.
+Food insecurity \\\\\

+- b.
+Housing insecurity

+- c.
+Financial strain

+d.
+Lack of transportation/access to public transportation

+- 12b.
 If you DO NOT use a standardized screener to collect this information, please indicate why.
 (Select all that apply.)
-(Only respond to this question if Question 11a is zero or Question 12, option J is selected.) - a.
+(Only respond to this question if your response to Question 11a is "zero" or if Question 12, option j is selected.) - a.
 Have not considered/unfamiliar with standardized screeners - b.
 Lack of funding for addressing these unmet social needs of patients - c.
 Lack of training for personnel to discuss these issues with patients - d.
 Inability to include with patient intake and clinical workflow - e.
 Not needed - f.
-Other (please describe ) - 13.
+Other (please describe \\\\\) - 13.
 Does your health center integrate a statewide Prescription Drug Monitoring Program (PDMP) database into the health information systems, such as health information exchanges, EHRs, and/or pharmacy dispensing software (PDS) to streamline provider access to controlled substance prescriptions? - a.
 Yes - b.
 No - c.
 Not sure